Santa Letter Template

 When your child has a learning disability, they don’t only have the disability from 8-3 on school days.
 Right?
 They have it all the time.
-And sometimes people just don’t understand how a disability can take even what is the most fun and festive of activities, and ruin it.
+Sometimes people just don’t understand how a disability can take even what is the most fun and festive of activities, and ruin it.
+Like writing a letter to Santa.
+Wouldn’t that task be easier if there was a Santa Letter Template?

 Many kids who have a reading or writing disability really dislike, duh, reading and writing.
 And why shouldn’t they?
 If they associate this activity with all things negative, why would you want to do it in your free time?